pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/troubleshooting/symbols-with-non-ansi-keyboard/index.md

 This is the intended behavior.

-The key code using in Karabiner-Elements is HID usage name.
+The key code name using in Karabiner-Elements is HID usage name.
-This is close to the physical location of the ANSI layout keyboard.
+This is close to the physical key location on the ANSI layout keyboard.

 For this reason, there are mismatches of symbols actually input and key code names on non-ANSI keyboards.